 3.2.
 Plan transports for optimal conditions

+Transport should be planned to minimize time and optimize conditions.

-The longer the transportation period, the more important it is to provide optimal transport climatic conditions for the transported perishable products and its packing material in the vehicle.
+The longer the transportation period, the more important it is to provide optimal climatic conditions for the transported perishable products and its packing material in the vehicle.

 If products will be unloaded at more than one point, products should be loaded on to the vehicle/ container in reverse unloading order, to avoid unnecessary loading and reloading.
 In cold climates, measures should be taken to avoid products from getting freezing damage.